 Today Giulia Franchetto works with her father, Antonio bringing in the feminine touch to the winery.
 After graduating with a degree in enology, Giulia started working at the family winery in 2012.
 It is not only wine that ties this family together.
 They are a very musical family, each playing an instrument.
 Perhaps this melodious aspect of the family also imparts into the wine as if it plays its own song.

-Giulia is an example of the trend towards more woman winemakers.
+Giulia is an example of the trend towards more women winemakers.
 Giulia’s influence could be seen in the 2015 La Capelina, a well-balanced wine with fresh white florals and mild citrus that brings forth a nice acidity and minerality.
 The wine was softer and more feminine in its delivery and texture on the palate compared to many wines samples at the 2015 Preview.

-I found many other excellent wines presented at the 2015 Preview, but these two wineries represent the direction Soave wine is currently moving towards bringing a new concept to public awareness of the region.
+I found many other excellent wines presented at the 2015 Preview, but these two wineries represent the direction Soave wine is currently moving towards, bringing a new concept to public awareness of the region.

 Today not only are we seeing a new generation combine traditions with innovation, a new regime that seems to be creating a rebirth of the region but also women winemakers adding the feminine touch to the Garganega grape and the implementation of organic and more sustainable practices.
-These factors have brought a new adaptation to Soave and their wines.
+These factors have brought a new adaptation to Soave and its wines.
 Soave’s growth as a wine region has moved forward by leaps and bounds since the 70s and 80s.
 It has moved past the old connotation of selling bulk wine.